Frequently Asked Questions

 * Figures will be rounded off to the nearest dollar

-CAPIC charges an administrative fee of CAD $250 per student only when the commission for the referred student has been released by the partner school.
+CAPIC will charge an administrative fee only when the commission for the referred student has been released by the partner school.
 However, this situation may change in the future, in which case all members who have registered for the Education Partner Program will be notified.

 The EPP is open to all CAPIC members.
 However, you will need to show interest by filling out the application form available on CAPIC Connect and signing the necessary agreements therein.